encode/django-rest-framework/docs/community/third-party-packages.md

 ### Views

 * [django-rest-multiple-models][django-rest-multiple-models] - Provides a generic view (and mixin) for sending multiple serialized models and/or querysets via a single API request.
+* [drf-typed-views][drf-typed-views] - Use Python type annotations to validate/deserialize request parameters.
+Inspired by API Star, Hug and FastAPI.

 ### Routers